 Hooray, it's Independence Day!
-Today we're practicing basic watercolor techniques by painting a watercolor American flag.
+Today we're practicing basic watercolor techniques by painting a watercolor American flag with PK Watercolors.
 Get ready to tackle some stars, stripes, and folds!

 Materials Used In This Lesson:

 - Canson Montval cold press watercolor paper (140lbs, 5" x 7")

 - Palette for mixing paint